WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2019-11-18-create-automatic-build-pipeline-for-net-core.md

 #### NuGet restore

-This step restores all the Nuget packages of your solution.
+This step restores all the NuGet packages of your solution.
 By default the NuGet packages in all projects.
 You can change this by changing the Path to solution from *\*\\*.sln to whatever fits you.

 #### Build solution